Transportation

 Three on a scooter, Taichung, Taiwan.
 (Photo copyright © by Kaj Halberg)

-A gigantic sack of garbage is loaded onto a wagon, pilled by a motorcycle, Hanoi, Vietnam.
+A gigantic sack of garbage is loaded onto a wagon, pulled by a motorcycle, Hanoi, Vietnam.
 (Photo copyright © by Kaj Halberg)

-The following two pictures, from the village of Dalinpo, near Kaohsiung, show two attitudes when it comes to transporting children on scooters.
+The following two pictures, from the village of Dalinpo, near Kaohsiung, southern Taiwan, show different attitudes when it comes to transporting children on scooters.

 This father has equipped his children with safety helmets, but the safety of his own head seems to be of less importance.
 (Photo copyright © by Kaj Halberg)